ruaaabdu/readme/README-Template.md

 ### SSH Key
 An SSH key is an alternate way to identify yourself.
 This will be used with Git.

-####Installation
+#### Installation
-1. Open the terminal you like to use (Git, cmd, etc..)
+1. Open the terminal you like to use (Git, cmd, etc.)
 2. Run the following line of code into the terminal to generate an ed25519 key
 ```
  ssh-keygen -t ed25519
 ```
 3. The terminal will prompt you to enter a filename for your new file.
 If you’d like the default name, simply press the Enter key.
 There is no passphrase, so press Enter when the terminal prompts you for a password.
-4. Navigate to the following directory in your file browser(with username being your username).
+4. Navigate to the following directory in your file browser (with username being your username).
 ```
 C:\Users\username
 ```